ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

 math: true
 ---

-I keep telling folks at work that "prompts are fragile."
-Word choice and word order can have large impacts on the response, and every user input is a potential attack vector for the LLM equivalent of a SQL injection attack.
+Recently, I've been reminding folks that "prompts are fragile."
+Word choice and word order can have large impacts on LLM responses, and every user input is a potential attack vector for the LLM equivalent of a SQL injection attack.
 But before I go off on _that_ tangent, having this repeated discussion got me thinking -- "Can I quantify how sensitive LLMs are to inputs?" and "I wonder how much typos effect response quality?"

-It seems intuitive that typos _should_ affect response quality, and recent whitepapers back up this instinct[^promptbench] [^noisy]; however, it also appears as though the sheer scope of data provided during pre-training affords at least some resiliance to erroneous inputs[^resilience].
+It seems intuitive that typos _should_ affect response quality Recent whitepapers do back up this instinct[^promptbench] [^noisy]; however, it also appears as though the sheer scope of data provided during pre-training affords at least some resiliance to erroneous inputs[^resilience].